 - Greggs - provides two retail apprenticeships at intermediate and advanced level.
 Both take 12 to 18 months to complete.

-- Marks & Spencer - you can take the Retail Management Apprenticeship or a scheme in buying and merchandising.
+- Marks & Spencer - you can take the Retail Management Apprenticeship or a scheme in their support office.

 - Morrisons - offers four degree apprenticeships covering retail management, corporate, logistics and manufacturing.

 - Specsavers - apprenticeships at Specsavers reach Masters level.
 You could work in store, in a support office or from manufacturing and distribution sites.
-Apprenticeships include the Optical Assistant Apprenticeship, Customer Service programmes and a Lab Technician Apprenticeship.
+Retail apprenticeships include the Optical Assistant, Customer Service practitioner and spectacle maker programmes.

 - Tesco - runs a three-year degree apprenticeship in business management with a salary of £18,000.

-- TJX Europe - home to brands such as TK Maxx and Homesense, TJX Europe run five apprenticeship schemes - the Retail Apprenticeship, Buying Administration Apprenticeship, Finance Apprenticeship, HR Apprenticeship and the Customer Service Apprenticeship.
+- TJX Europe - home to brands such as TK Maxx and Homesense, TJX Europe run apprenticeship schemes in retail, finance customer service and loss prevention.

 - Vison Express - offer two 13-month apprenticeships in optical retail at intermediate and advanced level.